bsc-s2/lua-acid/doc/acid/counter.md

     specifies times per second threshold to record.
     If an event happens not frequent enough it won't be record.

--   `timeout`:
+-   `probability`:
-    optional to specify the timeout time of records in storage.
+    optional to specify the probability to records in storage.

-    By default it is `0.01` second, and the probability to record a event is calculated by: `p = 1 / timeout / least_tps`.
+    By default it is `0.01`, thus only `1%` of the events are recorded. and the timeout of record is calculated by:
+    `timeout = 1 / probability / least_tps`.

 **return**:
 a counter instance.